 Christmas is a busy time of year, and even more so when there’s a baby on the way (or just arrived!).
-So as a birth partner or new Dad, you have an important role to play.
+So as a birth partner or new parent, you have an important role to play.
 We’ve come up with some birth partner tips, that will help you make her Christmas special and stress-free.

 On the tenth day of Christmas my true love gave to me, ten lords a leaping…